openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

 * **set_statefn**

   Sometimes a problem author will want information about a student's previous answers ("state") to be saved and reloaded.
 If the attribute **set_statefn** is used, the function given as its value will be passed the state as a string argument whenever there is a state, and the student returns to a problem.
-The function has the responsibility to then use this state approriately.
+The function has the responsibility to then use this state appropriately.

   The state that is passed is: